nicola144/personal_site/content/about.md

 <a href="https://resume.io/r/pgbpr3wNh" class="button button3">A link to my resume</a>

 ### News
-- Poster on "*Causal Entropy Optimization*" accepted at Greek Stochastics.
+- Poster on "*Causal Entropy Optimisation*" accepted at Greek Stochastics.
 - I gave a (short) talk at the Lancaster Stats postgraduate seminar series about our ongoing work on particle filters.
 - I received the [Turing Enrichment Scheme (Placement Award, for 6 months)](https://www.turing.ac.uk/work-turing/studentships/enrichment) offer.
 - I presented a poster about our (ongoing) work on adaptive particle filters at the [5th Workshop on Sequential Monte Carlo methods](https://smc2022.webs.tsc.uc3m.es/) in Madrid.